 European adaptive platform trials.
 Its interests, however, were peeked well before this time.
-In 2019, ECRIN, as a consortium member of EU-PEARL, began to work towards transforming clinical trials to improve their efficiency and make them more patient-centric.
+In 2019, ECRIN, as a consortium member of EUPEARL, began to work towards transforming clinical trials to improve their efficiency and make them more patient-centric.

 This project, which ended in 2023, with the support of ECRIN, developed many resources and tools to facilitate the implementation of platform trials.
-Some key outcomes consist of the suite of master protocol templates (master protocol intervention specific template, appendix, statistical analysis plan, data monitoring committee charter template, etc).
+Some key outcomes consist of the suite of master protocol templates (master protocol template, intervention specific appendix, statistical analysis plan, data monitoring committee charter template, etc).

-Moreover, through the shared work package that

-initially united the projects RECOVER and EU-

-RESPONSE, ECRIN was tasked with identifying

-and organising the accumulated knowledge,

-experience, and resources from multiple projects

-and trials into a practical and guided toolbox.
-The

-toolbox aims to facilitate the planning and

-conduct of future adaptive platform trials in any
+Moreover, through the shared work package that initially united the projects RECOVER and EURESPONSE, ECRIN was tasked with identifying and organising the accumulated knowledge, experience, and resources from multiple projects and trials into a practical and guided toolbox.
+The toolbox aims to facilitate the planning and conduct of future adaptive platform trials in any therapeutic area.

+The toolbox was redesigned and the contents were updated in the fall of 2023.
+It now contains over 130 resources.
+Each tool listed has a brief presentation with an explanation, accompanied by other searchable elements and a direct link to the tool.
+In the most recent version, users can download the list of references of interest to them and store them for later use